Disclaimer: Harvest Moon does not belong to me.

 "Take this, and please stop glaring at me," Akari said, holding out the rare object.
-The intensity of the Witch's golden eyes lessened but the silver-haired being still appeared slightly upset.
+The intensity of the Witch's gold eyes lessened but the silver-haired being still appeared slightly upset.

 "Fine, run back to your husband," the Witch sniffled.
+She dabbed a handkerchief at her eyes melodramatically.
 "You never have time for me now that you're married."

 The Witch proceeded to sulk and sigh loudly, glancing pitifully at Akari every now and then.

 The farmer raked her fingers through her hair as she considered her options.
-It probably wouldn't be wise to leave the Witch.
+It probably wouldn't be wise to leave the Witch when she was in such a state.
 Then again, staying here didn't sound too promising either.
 Sighing, the farmer took one look at the Witch and decided that if she planned on getting sleep tonight, it was best if she stayed.
 They were friends after all.
 "Fine, what do you want?"

 "Excellent," the Witch laughed, her eyes glinting victoriously.
-Pulling Akari to the round, well decorated table, the Witch forced the farmer to take a seat.
+Pulling Akari to the table, the Witch forced the farmer to take a seat.
 Dropping onto the seat facing Akari, the silver-haired woman pushed a teacup in front of the farmer and started pouring her a drink.

 "What is this?"
-Akari asked, picking up the small, delicate cup and examining the cherry-coloured liquid.
+Akari asked, picking up the small, delicate cup and examining the wine-coloured liquid.
 She gave the liquid a sniff and was greeted with the scent of cherry flavoured candy.

 "Why do you need to ask?"
 Witch asked sweetly.